hybridables/try-catch-core/README.md

 const tryCatchCore = require('try-catch-core')
 ```

-## Related
-- [async-helpers](https://www.npmjs.com/package/async-helpers): Use async helpers in templates with engines that typically only handle sync… [more](https://github.com/doowb/async-helpers) | [homepage](https://github.com/doowb/async-helpers "Use async helpers in templates with engines that typically only handle sync helpers.
-Handlebars and Lodash have been tested.")
-- [engine-base](https://www.npmjs.com/package/engine-base): Default engine for Template. | [homepage](https://github.com/jonschlinkert/engine-base "Default engine for Template.")
-- [es6-template](https://www.npmjs.com/package/es6-template): Easy and small template engine for the browser and nodejs. | [homepage](https://github.com/tunnckocore/es6-template#readme "Easy and small template engine for the browser and nodejs.")
-- [j140](https://www.npmjs.com/package/j140): Template engine in 140 bytes, by @jed Schmidt.
-Support helpers, partials and… [more](https://github.com/tunnckocore/j140#readme) | [homepage](https://github.com/tunnckocore/j140#readme "Template engine in 140 bytes, by @jed Schmidt.
-Support helpers, partials and pre-compiled templates.
-For nodejs and the browser.
-Browserify-ready.")
-- [octet](https://www.npmjs.com/package/octet): 1kb template engine for the browser and nodejs.
-Support helpers, partials and… [more](https://github.com/tunnckocore/octet#readme) | [homepage](https://github.com/tunnckocore/octet#readme "1kb template engine for the browser and nodejs.
-Support helpers, partials and more.
-Used in AbsurdJS.")

 ## Contributing
 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](https://github.com/tunnckoCore/try-catch-core/issues/new).
 But before doing anything, please read the [CONTRIBUTING.md](./CONTRIBUTING.md) guidelines.